alf-p-steinbach/C--20-Coroutines/README.md

 }
 ~~~

-Note the call to **`.destroy()`**.
+Note the call to **`h.destroy()`**.
 For the general case a coroutine instance’s state has to be allocated dynamically, because an arbitrarily long lifetime can be required.
 The `.destroy()` should ideally clean up, destroying and deallocating that instance.

 Visual C++ produces the expected (modulo allocation amount) output: